scheinerman/SimplePolynomials.jl/README.md

-This module defines the `SimplePolynomial` type.
-These are polynomials with exact coefficients (integers, rationals, Gaussian integers, Gaussian rationals, or `Mod`s).
-The objective is exactness perhaps at the expense of computational efficiency.
+This module defines two types:

+* `SimplePolynomial`: These are polynomials with exact coefficients (integers, rationals, Gaussian integers, Gaussian rationals, or `Mod`s).
+The objective is exactness perhaps at thMe expense of computational efficiency.
+* `SimpleRationalFunction`: These are fractions whose numerator and denominator are `SimplePolynomial`s.

 ---

-## Alert!

-The `SimpleRationalFunction` type is now part of this package.
-Be sure to `Pkg.rm("SimpleRationalFunctions")`.

----

 ## Construction

+### Polynomials

 A `SimplePolynomial` is constructed by giving a list of its coefficients starting with constant term (coefficient of `x^0`).
 The